Health Insurance guide for students coming to USA

 Intermediate Coverage Limits

-Hence, if you were injured and incurred a $2,100 claim in eligible medical expenses; an insurance plan with a $100 deductible and 20% coinsurance would require:
+Hence, if you were injured and incurred a $2,100 claim for eligible medical expenses; an insurance plan with a $100 deductible and 20% coinsurance would require:

-The plans that offer best protection are those that have very few intermediate coverage limits.
+The plans that offer the best protection are those that have very few intermediate coverage limits.

 Most insurance policies either exclude coverage for certain pre-existing medical conditions or require you to be continuously covered on the plan for 6 or 12 months before covering the pre-existing conditions.